Using Bingo in the classroom to encourage positivity and new goals

 A unique way to start off the new year is to introduce and create 2026 Bingo cards.
 This Bingo activity is not just about crossing out squares, but it also helps students see their progress, feel proud of their efforts and stay excited about meeting new goals all year long.

 Creating these can be differentiated and tailored to whatever you see fit in your classroom.
-You can have students fill their blank squares with personal goals or tasks they want to accomplish in the new year, or these can be filled with academic goals they have for themselves.
+Students can fill their blank squares with personal goals or tasks they want to accomplish in the new year, or these can be filled with academic goals they have for themselves.

-Whatever you may choose, here are three simple steps on how to create your 2026 Bingo cards:
+Whatever you may choose, here are three simple steps to feature New Years Bingo in the classroom:

 1. Pick a purpose.
 Are these cards for academic growth, kindness growth, to build a stronger classroom community?
 Or simply filled with new years resolutions they may have, each unique to each student?
 Decide your focus and create a sample of what one may look like for your students, or come up with examples as a class.